datoviz/datoviz/docs/user/abstractions.md

 Each panel has an associated **Controller** which defines the way the user interacts with it.
 Built-in controllers include Panzoom, Axes 2D, Axes 3D, arcball, first-person camera, fly camera, and others.

+## Viewport

+The **Viewport** is a rectangular part of the canvas.
+It is defined by the _relative_ coordinates of its upper-left corner (two numbers between 0 and 1) and by its _relative_ width and height (also between 0 and 1).
+The viewport position and size are defined proportionally to the canvas size.

 ## Visual

-Whereas all objects above relate to the __structure__ of the window, the [**visuals**](visuals.md) define its __contents__.
+Whereas all objects above relate to the _structure_ of the window, the [**visuals**](visuals.md) define its _contents_.
 Visky provides many built-in visuals: markers, segments, paths, triangles, rectangles, polygons (patches), images, text, and so on.
 While almost all visuals may be used either in [2D](visuals2D.md) or [3D](visuals3D.md), some of them are typically only used in 2D (images, rectangles...) while others are mostly used in 3D (meshes).

 Visuals are added to the different panels.

 ### Batch rendering

-Visuals are designed around the idea of **batch rendering**: for optimal GPU utilization, __similar objects should be rendered together__.
+Visuals are designed around the idea of **batch rendering**: for optimal GPU utilization, _similar objects should be rendered together_.
 Typically, objects are considered similar if they have a similar visual aspect and if they follow the same geometrical transformations.
 For example, all markers within a scatter plot should be rendered in the same batch: they look similar, and they should move similarly when panning and zooming.

 Internally, visuals are rendered with a single draw command on the GPU, which uses a given type of primitive (point, line, triangle) and a given set of shaders.
 Although Vulkan supports much more complex rendering organizations, visuals provide a significant simplification while still allowing for high performance on the vast majority of use-cases.

-**Minimizing the total number of visuals in a scene is the key to achieve optimal GPU performance.** For example, to display a set of discs, triangles, and rectangles in a given panel, one should use __a single Mesh visual__ and use the [mesh API](mesh.md) to create those different objects individually.
+**Minimizing the total number of visuals in a scene is the key to achieve optimal GPU performance.** For example, to display a set of discs, triangles, and rectangles in a given panel, one should use _a single Mesh visual_ and use the [mesh API](mesh.md) to create those different objects individually.
 They will be efficiently rendered in a single batch, even if they look like different disjoint objects.

 ## GUI

-Visky uses the [Dear ImGUI C++ library](https://github.com/ocornut/imgui) to provide support for [simple or complex graphical user interfaces](gui.md) directly integrated within a Canvas, __without the need for huge dependencies like Qt__.
+Visky uses the [Dear ImGUI C++ library](https://github.com/ocornut/imgui) to provide support for [simple or complex graphical user interfaces](gui.md) directly integrated within a Canvas, _without the need for huge dependencies like Qt_.
 These simple user interfaces offer further avenues for user interactivity beyond built-in controllers (inspired by libraries such as [NanoGUI](https://github.com/wjakob/nanogui)).

 That being said, integration of a Visky canvas within GUI backends such as Qt is definitely possible, but still a work-in-progress (see `examples/backend_qt.cpp` for a simple example).